VitoDaniel/Portfolio-Updated/README.md

-# Portfolio-Updated
+# Portfolio
 Viktor Daniyelyan.
-Portfolio udated.
+Portfolio.

 ### Using parallaxes from Materilize CSS I was able to build this simple but good looking portfolio page.